braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/about.md

 # About push notifications

 > This reference article gives a brief overview of push, provides resources to get started with push messages, and notes some regulations.
-For more on this topic, check out our [push LAB course](https://lab.braze.com/messaging-channels-push)!
+For more on push notifications, check out our [LAB course](https://lab.braze.com/messaging-channels-push)!

 Push notifications are wonderful for time-sensitive calls to action, as well as re-engaging users who haven't come into the app in a while.
 Successful push campaigns drive the user directly to content and demonstrate the value of your application.